Snake unique to Lake Erie

 - Endangered species

 Approximate cost: $3,700,000, which included $241,000 in Great Lakes Restoration Initiative funds.

-Key partners (public and private): U.S. Fish and Wildlife Service, Ohio Department of Natural Resources, Ohio Environmental Protection Agency, Northern Illinois University, Lake Erie Islands Chapter of the Black Swamp Conservancy, Western Reserve Land Conservancy, Put-in-Bay Township Park District, the Cleveland Museum of Natural History, and The Ohio State University Stone Laboratory.
+Key partners: Great Lakes Restoration Initiative, U.S. Fish and Wildlife Service, Ohio Department of Natural Resources, Ohio Environmental Protection Agency, Northern Illinois University, Lake Erie Islands Chapter of the Black Swamp Conservancy, Western Reserve Land Conservancy, Put-in-Bay Township Park District, the Cleveland Museum of Natural History, and The Ohio State University Stone Laboratory.

 Types of jobs created: Biologists, clerical staff and general laborers worked on the project.